urbit/old-urbit.org/setup/index.md

 Getting Urbit working on Red Hat Linux is almost as easy.

-First of all, get a tarball of the source code using the curl command below:
+First of all, get a tarball of the source code using the ugly tar command below.
+It makes all of our lives easier for now, trust us:

-2.  curl -L https://api.github.com/repos/urbit/urbit/tarball > urbit.zip
+2.  git clone https://github.com/urbit/urbit.git ; mv urbit urbit-0.2 ; tar -czvf urbit.tar.gz urbit-0.2 ; rm -rf urbit-0.2

 To build that into an rpm: